rokHladin/RocketLaunchNotifier/README.md

 # Rocket Launch Tracker

 This program tracks upcoming rocket launches for the next week.
 It fetches data from the [The Space Devs API](https://ll.thespacedevs.com/2.2.0/launch/upcoming/) and stores it in a local SQLite database.
+When the program is run, it sends an email to all the recipients listed in the `recipients.json` file with the upcoming or changed rocket launches.

 ## Setup